Wildlife Action Plan

 Addendum 2 Plant SGCN – Appendix H Update

 NEW!
 May 2023 - A new online tool is available to help users quickly search Wildlife Action Plan content to find priority conservation actions and recommendations for SGCN, habitats, and 11 different categories of potential threats.
 The search tool offers two options for search criteria that includes habitat categories and types, five recommendation categories, river basins, taxa type or single SGCN, and threat category.
 Search results can be printed or exported as an Excel worksheet.
-Please visit the search tool by visiting the Wildlife Action Plan Search website or by pasting this URL into your internet browser https://www.ncpaws.org/paws/wrc/speciesranking/search.aspx.
+Please visit the search tool at the Wildlife Action Plan Search website.

 Evaluated by Wildlife Action Plan Taxa Teams